dfsp-spirit/meshlearn/README.md

-# lgilearn
+# meshlearn
-AI model to predict the local gyrification index for a vertex based on the mesh instead of computing it.
+AI model to predict vertex-wise descriptors like the local gyrification index from the mesh structure instead of computing them.

 ## About